 The details should be kept in written form and it is best if they are stored electronically.
 To ensure compliance, ScheduleOnce requires that you provide and maintain this information in your ScheduleOnce account settings.

-- Fill out the section Your use of personal data (See Figure 1).
+- Scroll down and fill out the section Your use of personal data (Figure 1).

 You’re all set!
 You have now provided OnceHub with a record of your processing activities.